automl/HpBandSter/docs/source/quickstart.rst

   For more details, see some of the other examples and the documentation of the :py:class:`Result <hpbandster.core.result.Result>` class.

 .. literalinclude:: ../../hpbandster/examples/example_1_local_sequential.py
-    :lines: 62-69
+    :lines: 62-68

 | The complete source code for this example can be found here [ADD LINK!!].

-2. A Local parallel Run using Threads
+2. A Local Parallel Run using Threads
 +++++++++++++++++++++++++++++++++++++

 | Let us now extend this example to start multiple workers, each in a separate thread.